rooprob/puppeteer/README.markdown

 ### App

-* `/index.html`: Browser entry point for your application on production
+* `/index.html`: Browser entry point for your application, it will be copied under `/dev` or `/production` depending on the executed build task
-* `/index-dev.html`: Browser entry point for your application on development
 * `/test.html`: Tests suite runner page
 * `/src/app/assets/`: Images for your app
 * `/src/app/css/`: LESS files for your shiny styles